 Disciplines to rebalance and refocus your self

-Tai chi and qigong are complex subjects with thousands of years of history to their credit.
+Tai chi and qigong are complex systems with thousands of years of history to their credit.
 To try to explain them without minimizing their depth is a formidable challenge.
 There is a vast amount of information available in many formats discussing these disciplines at length.

 Practice of either of these disciplines makes a person feel more vital and more alive.

 Tai chi and qigong are the most widely practiced exercise programs in the world.
-These disciplines from China date back thousands of years.

 Many people in the workplace choose to practice to enhance their physical and mental capabilities, and help them cope with daily stress and problems.
-The residual effects of utilizing a program incorporating Tai chi or qigong help give a person mental focus, calmness, and capability to perform at their peak.
+The residual effects of utilizing a program incorporating tai chi or qigong help give a person mental focus, calmness, and capability to perform at their peak.

 From a business-management standpoint, you are a more valuable employee.

 From your personal standpoint, you are a healthier, more balanced individual with the capacity to enjoy life at its fullest.

 The National Qigong Institute writes that Qigong is a five-thousand-year-old health method combining slow movements and mental concentration and breathing to increase and balance a person’s vital, or life energy.
 It is pronounced “chee-gong,” and is also spelled as Ch’i Kung, Chi Gung.